phetsims/qa/doc/qa-book.md

 Be aware of what sims are being tested.
 If anything looks out of place, be sure to notify the developers.
 In particular, sims currently in RC testing may need special attention.

+### 4.10: PhetTest

+Phettest.colorado.edu contains up-to-date versions of the sim with latest code changes made by the developers.
+When a developer asks for something to be checked on master, this is where you will go to do that for the most part.
+PhETMarks serves a similar purpose with more options in case you need to test something more involved like PhET-iO.
+When you open the website, do so in incognito mode to ensure you aren’t looking at an old version of a sim.
+Make sure all of the common code repos are up to date, as well as the sim you want to look at.
+You can press the pull button to update one repo, or the Pull All button at the top to update everything.
+To quickly check a sim, click the link with the sim in the title.
+To check on IE or make a longer lasting version, click build, and then click Built Version when the process finishes.
+For IE you will need to do this in a different browser and copy the resulting url into IE.

 ***

 ## Section 5: Translations